Lyn-DA/simply-meditation/README.md

 - This section is valuable to the user as it offers the user a direct way to communicate with Simply Meditation

 ## Features Left to Implement
+- Scheduling and Booking facility
+- ABout us page
+- Gallery page
-- Scheduling and Booking, Gallery page, About Us page, Free Resources page
+- Free Resources page
+- Thank you for your message page
+- Customised error 404 page

 ## Testing